 The part contains three matched 10-bit digital-to-analog converters.
 The DACs are designed using an advanced, high speed, segmented architecture.
 The bit currents corresponding to each digital input are routed to either IOR, IOG, IOB (bit = "1") or IOR, IOG, IOB (bit = "0").
-(Normally IOR IOG, IOB = GND.)
-The analog video outputs are high impedance current sources.
-Each of the these three RGB current outputs are specified to forms are shown in the diagrams.
+(Normally IOR, IOG, IOB = GND.)

+The analog video outputs are high impedance surrent sources.
+Each of the these three RGB current outputs are specified to directly drive a 37.5 Ω load (doubly terminated 75 Ω).

-Figure 29.
-DAC Output Termination (Doubly Terminated 75 $\Omega$ Load)
+Figure 27.
+DAC Output Termination (Doubly Terminated 75 Ω Load)

-Reference Input and RSET
+Reference Input and R{SET}

-An external 1.23 V voltage reference is required to drive the analog outputs of the ADV7150.
-The reference voltage is connected to the $V{REF}$ input.
+An external 1.23 V voltage reference is required to drive the analog outputs of the ADV7152.
+The reference voltage is connected to the V{REF} input.

-A resistor $R{SET}$ is connected between the $R{SET}$ input of the part and ground.
-For specified performance, $R{SET}$ has a value of 280 $\Omega$ .
-This corresponds to the generation of RS-343A video levels (with SYNC on IOG and Pedestal = 7.5 IRE) into a doubly terminated 75 $\Omega$ load.
-Figure 30 illustrates the resulting video waveform, and the Video Output Truth Table shows the corresponding control input stimuli.
+A resistor R{SET} is connected between the R{SET} input of the part and ground.
+For specified performance, R{SET} has a value of 280 Ω .
+This corresponds to the generation of RS-343A video levels (with SYNC on IOG and Pedestal = 7.5 IRE) into a doubly terminated 75 Ω load.
+Figure 28 illustrates the resulting video waveform, and the Video Output Truth Table shows the corresponding control input stimuli.